santysisi/dbal/UPGRADE.md

 # Upgrade to 4.4

+## Deprecated unnamed `DroppedForeignKey` constraints

+Getting a `DroppedForeignKey` without specifying a constraint name has been deprecated.

 ## Deprecated `View` features

 The `View` constructor has been marked as internal.
 Use `View::editor()` to instantiate an editor and